ELE495-2425Spring/capstoneproject-tank-grup-6-public/README.md

 ## Usage
-Install Required Libraries before running the project, make sure all necessary dependencies are installed on your Raspberry Pi. pyrtlsdr, smbus2, Rpi.GPIO.
+Install Required Libraries before running the project, make sure all necessary dependencies are installed on your Raspberry Pi. pyrtlsdr, smbus2, Rpi.GPIO, streamlit.
-Connect the Raspberry Pi and motor driver to the vehicle kit.
-Assemble the Yagi-Uda antenna as per the provided dimensions.
+Connect the Raspberry Pi and motor driver to the vehicle kit.(in araba_kontrol_pid.py) Assemble the Yagi-Uda antenna as per the provided dimensions.
 Ensure the 433MHz RTL-SDR is properly connected and configured.
 To start the tracking process, execute the main Python file: